 sudo sh -c "echo /home/myuser/instantclient_18_5 > /etc/ld.so.conf.d/oic.conf" sudo ldconfig

 Linux Instant Client RPM package can be used instead of zip file.
 With these, it is not necessary to create a symbolic link.

 In your web browser, navigate to the Exadata Express service console.

 If Client Access is not currently enabled, click Enable Client Access on the console.

 Click Download Client Credentials on the console to download

 client_credentials.zip containing your security credentials and network configuration files that will allow client access to your cloud database.
 Save this zip file to a secure location.

-network/admin subdirectories in the Instant Client directory and unzip the client credentials there, for example so the files are in the
+network/admin subdirectories in the Instant Client directory, if they do not exist, and unzip the client credentials there.
+For example unzip the wallet so the files are in the

 Secure the files so that only users who are authorized to connect to the Exadata Express service have access to them.
 By default, Oracle recommends granting permissions only to the file owner.

 Alternatively, put the unzipped wallet files in a secure directory and set the